 - Changes or increments are white noise.

 - Strong dependence.

-Question: Define Principal Component Analysis?
+31. Define Principal Component Analysis.

-Answer: Principal Component Analysis or PCA, is a method that helps in dimensionality reduction.
+Answer: Principal Component Analysis or PCA is a method that helps in dimensionality reduction.
 It has been observed that one observation can be related to different dimensions at one point in time, and this could create a chaotic situation.
 PCA helps in reducing the number of dimensions to control the situation.

-Question: What are the benefits of PCA?
+32. What are the benefits of PCA?

-Answer: The different benefits of PCA include,
+Answer: The different benefits of PCA are as follows:

-- The data is transformed into a new space having lesser or same dimensions, which are called principal components.
+- The data is transformed into a new space having lesser or the same dimensions, which are called principal components.

 - The first component carries the maximum amount of variance from the features in the original data.

 - The second component carries the orthogonal to the first and maximum variability.